paramk26/cybercafe_management/README.md

 # cybercafe_management
 HELLO
-THe sole aim of this project is to take data from the usea via python interface and store the data in MYSQL.
+The sole aim of this project is to take data from the user via python interface and store the data in MYSQL.
 It provides a systematic way to store the data and further allows us to run query according to our needs.